kawu/hhu-dl-materials-2019/backprop/README.md

-# Back-propagation
+# Backpropagation

+*Backpropagation* is an algorithm that allows to methodically compute the gradients of a complex expression using the chain-rule, while caching intermediary results.

-This page provides exercises and examples on how to implement custom back-propagable functions in PyTorch.
-Such functions are called *autograd* functions in PyTorch (which presumably stands for *automatic gradient* computation, for which backpropagation is used).
-You will very rarely need to manually implement autograd functions (in contrast to, e.g., batching that we have seen last week).
-Nevertheless, there are situations where this is necessary.
-For instance:
+This page provides examples and exercises on how to implement custom, backpropagation-enabled functions in PyTorch.
+Such functions are called *autograd* functions in PyTorch.
+You will rarely need to manually implement such functions.
+Nevertheless, there are situations where this is necessary, for instance:
 * You may want to use a primitive function not implemented in PyTorch yet (by *primitive* I mean a function that is not easily expressible as a composition of already available functions)